Latest Updates on Covid19

 Please contact your Parish Priest to discuss how they can best offer support.

 If you need to arrange a funeral please contact your parish priest as soon as possible.
-Funerals can be attended by a maximum of 30 people.
-Anyone working is not counted in the 15 or 30.
+The number of people who can attend a funeral is dependent on the covid-secure capacity of the Church.
+It is recommended that funerals in Bolton, Blackburn and Hyndburn are attended by a maximum of 30 people.
 Social distancing should be maintained between people who do not live together or share a support bubble.